 Nuts and seeds might not be a staple of many people’s diets, but they pack a powerful nutritional punch.
+If you take cholesterol medications like Crestor and Zetia, they can help lower your cholesterol even further.
 Adding flax and chia to your diet might seem like a strange undertaking, but there are a surprising number of ways to work these seeds into daily meals.

 What do Flax and Chia Seeds do?